 28. Herringbone Tech Roll in Tan – £199, Mantidy

 It might not be the cheapest unusual gift idea on our list, but anyone who's always got the latest gadget will find this Tech Roll from Mantidy is worth its weight in gold.
 It comes with a power bank, external battery, and portable USB charger, plus two different lengths of USB cable as well as the luxurious leather wrap.

 Art buffs can be among the most intimidating members of your friendship group to shop for, but not when you've got Salvadoor up your sleeve!
-This fun Dali doorstop is a 'surreal' yet practical choice – you can also get an equally cool Iris Apfel design.
+This fun Dali doorstop is a 'surreal' yet practical choice.

 30. Letterbox Bird House – £19.99, Coopers of Stortford

 Got a tricky-to-shop-for gardener on your list?
 This adorable postbox bird house will brighten up their outdoor space and bring plenty of nature to it too.

 READ MORE: 50 Cute Christmas Gifts for Couples

 For a more stocking filler sized (and priced) gift with the same principles, Kabloom's 'seedboms' are designed to be deployed in the garden and left to grow – this one encourages butterflies to visit, but there are also several options for bees.